maxchampoux/fx4biz-rest/README.md

 Method: GET
 URL: /account/{account_id}
 ```
 Retrieve bank details on an account.
-As a response to this query, you will receive the details of the [Account Object](#account_object).
+As a response to this query, you will receive the details of the [Accounts Object](#accounts_object).

 #### <a id="put-account-details"></a> Update account details ####